FatemehTarashi/awesome-tda/README.md

 ### R
 #### TDAmapper
 [TDAmapper](https://github.com/paultpearson/TDAmapper/) - Topological Data Analysis using Mapper - An R package for using discrete Morse theory to analyze a data set using the Mapper algorithm described in G. Singh, F. Memoli, G. Carlsson (2007)

+#### TDAstats
+[TDAstats](https://github.com/rrrlw/TDAstats) - TDAstats is an R pipeline for computing persistent homology in topological data analysis.

 ### Spark
 #### Spark Mapper